What's Coming to Netflix in January 2022

 What’s Coming to Netflix on January 21st

-- Aileen Wuornos: American Boogeywoman (2021) – Voltage Pictures presents this horror thriller on Aileeen Wuorno’s early life.
+- Aileen Wuornos: American Boogeywoman (2021) – Voltage Pictures presents this horror thriller on Aileen Wuornos early life.

 - Munich – The Edge of War (2022) N – Christian Schwochow directs this adaptation of the Robert Harris novel set in the autumn of 1938 with Europe on the brink of war.